dr-itz/RedminePlannerPlugin/README.md

 Requirements:

-  * Redmine 2.2 or higher
+  * Redmine 2.2 or higher (currently tested: Redmine 2.6, 3.1)
   * Ruby 1.9.3 or higher
   * PostgreSQL or MySQL.
 Other DBs might work as well but are untested.